-2023 GCSE Results Bentley Wood High School
+2024 GCSE Results Bentley Wood High School

-GCSE 9-7 grades 38%
+GCSE 9-7 grades 33%

-Grades 9-4 in English and mathematics 82%
+Grades 9-4 in English and mathematics 80%

-Grades 9-5 in English and mathematics 67%
+Grades 9-5 in English and mathematics 57%

-Bentley Wood are once again celebrating some hugely successful GCSE results for 2023.
+Bentley Wood are once again celebrating some hugely successful GCSE results for 2024.
 We are delighted that the hard work of the students and staff alike has led to these great achievements.
-Notably there are some exceptional results with 38% of grades achieved at grade 7 or above.
-7.5% of all grades achieved were grade 9 which is significantly above the current national picture of 4.9%
+Notably there are some exceptional results with 33% of grades achieved at grade 7 or above.
+7% of all grades achieved were grade 9 which is significantly above the current national picture of 5%

-2023 A2 Results Bentley Wood High School
+2024 A2 Results Bentley Wood High School

-A-B grades 64.3%

-A-C grades 87.6%
+A-B grades 59% A-C grades 87%

-31% of A Level grades resulted in an A or A grade or the top BTEC grade combinations, enabling many students to secure a place into their first-choice universities.
+31% of A Level grades resulted in an A or A grade and 92% achieved D/D in BTEC, enabling many students to secure a place into their first-choice universities.
 We are proud of our students' achievements and wish them and their families continuing success on their learning journeys.
-We have an excellent team of Sixth Form teachers and we are proud of the teamwork that has led to successful outcomes.
+We have an excellent team of sixth form teachers and we are proud of the teamwork that has led to successful outcomes.